 Poplar has very low heat output and produces 13.7 million BTUs from one cord of fully seasoned firewood.

 BTU stands for ‘British thermal unit’ and is used to measure the thermal production of different instruments.
 It is the same which is printed on your AC to show its heating/cooling capacity.
 1 BTU is the amount of heat exchanged to change the temperature of one pound of water by one degree Fahrenheit.

 One cord is the conventional unit to measure the volume of firewood for commercial purposes.
 It is measured as a wood stack of 4 x 4 x 8 cubic foot size.
 Sometimes smaller volumes are sold as a face cord or rick.

 Now, even though poplar burns hot, it burns for almost half the time of dense hardwood, like oak.
 So total heat production by the same volume is almost half as compared to longer burning hardwoods.

 Poplar produces an average amount of creosote.
 Unseasoned firewood creates higher amounts of it and can create a fire hazard.
-Irrespective of the type of firewood you are burning in your stove, you should get your chimney cleaned once a year.
+Irrespective of the firewood you are burning in your stove, you should get your chimney cleaned once a year.
 This should let you safely through the season.

 Poplar is known to produce low-quality coals.
 Coaling is a major characteristic ranking any firewood.
-Poplar burns fast and so do its coals.
+Poplar burns fast, and so do its coals.

 Low sap also makes the tree split with less effort.
 Plants with low sap dry faster and create less smoke and creosote.